If you are attending the hospital for elective surgery and need to stay overnight it is likely that you will stay in the scheduled care ward (SCW).

 Your surgery date

 You will receive a letter or telephone call with your surgery date.
-Please contact the bookings team (details below) to confirm that you are attending or if you need to reschedule or cancel.
+Please contact us to confirm that you are attending or if you need to reschedule or cancel your surgery.

 Preparing for your surgery

 - Fasting: Eat a small snack (e.g. tea and biscuits) near to midnight on the night before surgery